sammatt16/Shopping-List-Exercise/README.md

 # Shopping-List-Exercise
-My solution to the ZTM for Web Development
+My solution to the ZTM for Web Development Exercise from section 12.